r0bledas/Rocket-Launcher-X/README.md

 - Shake device to reveal settings button
 - Enable "Always Show Settings Button" in settings

-**Sales counter not syncing with Watch?**
-- Ensure WatchConnectivity session is active
-- Check that both iPhone and Watch apps are running
-- Try restarting both devices

 **Calendar widgets showing wrong date?**
 - Check if "Calendar Edge Day Testing" is enabled in Dev Beta settings
 - Widgets refresh hourly; wait for next update or use "Refresh All Widgets"